TomMcAvoy/e-commerce-platform/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes
+4. Ensure all slug fields have unique indexes
+5. Run the slug verification script: `node scripts/check-duplicate-slugs.js`
-4. Push to the branch
+6. Push to the branch
-5. Create a Pull Request
+7. Create a Pull Request

+See the [Slug Indexing Guide](./docs/slug-indexing-guide.md) for best practices on implementing slug-based routing.

 ## 📞 Support